Artifacts

 Red Hat Enterprise Linux (RHEL)

-RHEL images require a configuration file to identify the location of the RHEL 8 ISO image and Red Hat subscription information.
+RHEL images require a configuration file to identify the location of the RHEL 8 or RHEL 9 ISO image and Red Hat subscription information.
 The image-builder command will temporarily consume a Red Hat subscription that is removed once the image is built.

 {